hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

   "transitive operation" syntax are in a hard-coded set of about 4 keywords. there is as yet no plan to make this soft-coded. however this doesn't really have an equivalent in [br] so it's not relelvant anyway.

+## new experiments with associations :[#here.5]

+[cu]  (which is relatively old) is undergoing an overhaul that will employ the "best of" ideas from [ac] but all new implementation code employing the "best of" ideas of the legacy implementation code there.

+  - the main point of distinction of the legacy [cu] is one of implemention of how associtions are represented, which (for this one model) was through using the filesystem instead of the instance method space.

+    - as was with the legacy application, in the new work we'll at first attempt using [#co-030] "boxxy"-like modules to represent the associations (although it would be nice if this particular solution were not a requirement).

+    - as an implementation detail (but one that informs the overall design), all the *formal* associations for a given entity (model) will be derived from a single filesystem hit (one hit per model).

+  - associated components are stored in the entity using the entity's ivar space generally. (so an instance of `PersonName` might have members `@first_name`, `@middle_name`, '@last_name`.)

+    - this choice to use ivars and not some other arrangement of storage should have little impact aside from work at the sub-entity level.

+    - ivar names are derived directly from "associations" (above) and so the ivar namespace of "normal names" should be left wide open for associations. (so avoid `@normal_names` for any other purpose.)

+      - so ivar names that are part of the API (we avoid these) are named `@_like_this_`.